Teradata/stacki-wiki/Concepts.md

 We use the term **appliance** to refer to a group of servers, usually with related functionality.
-The Stacki [pallet](#pallets--distributions) includes only the backend appliance, other pallets define additional appliance types.
+The Stacki [pallet](#pallets--boxes) includes only the backend appliance, other pallets define additional appliance types.
 Appliances can be useful for segmenting hardware or application roles within your infrastructure.
 They are logical constructs and can be arbitrarily defined.
 If customization of the base appliance becomes unnecessarily complex for your organization, appliances are one way to reduce the complexity.

-## Pallets & Distributions
+## Pallets & Boxes

-A **pallet** is a set of software packages and [Wire](#wire) to specify how servers should be configured.
+A **pallet** is a set of software packages (repository) and [Wire](#wire) to specify how servers should be configured.
-A **distribution** is a composition of pallets that serves as the package source during backend installation.
-It is also an installed host's primary YUM repository.
+A **box** is a collection of pallets that serve as the package source during backend installation.
+It is also an installed host's primary YUM repositories.

 ## Wire